Lufeva123/Pong/README.md

 # Pong
-Python based version of pong compatible with Desktop, Android, iOS, RaspberryPi, and more
+Python based version of pong compatible with Desktop, Android, iOS, RaspberryPi, and more.
+# What I learned